adamaveray/netnewswire-themes/README.md

 ## Themes

-- **[Sepiatone](./Sepiatone.nnwtheme):** A near-complete clone of iOS 18 Safari’s Reader mode with sepia colours and the New York typefaces selected.
+- **[Sepiatone](./Sepiatone.nnwtheme):** A near-complete clone of iOS 18 Safari’s Reader mode with sepia colours and the New York typefaces selected, with increased dark mode contrast.

 ## Utilities